Table of Contents

 Applicants seeking visas must provide a passport with at least six months of validity and a passport-sized picture.
 People from China and the SAARC nations won’t have to pay for a visa to visit Nepal.

-However, non-SAARC countries citizens have to pay US$50 in Cash to cover their 30-day visa stay at the moment, and you can get it at the Tribhuvan International Airport.
+However, non-SAARC countries citizens have to pay US$50 in Cash to cover their 30-day visa stay, and you can get it at the Tribhuvan International Airport.

 We suggest you come with Cash to make an exchange in Kathmandu.
 You may also use one of the ATMs in Thamel and around the rest of Kathmandu Valley to get Cash in Rupees.
 However, you can withdraw only 35,000 Rupees from an ATM using a foreign card with a thCash0 extra service charge.